neurodata/about/agreements.md

 #### All In

-Family and health take priority, but after that, our research does.
+We agree that family and health take priority, but after that, our research does.
 We are deeply committed to each other and our team, and have finite resources, so focusing our [energy](http://a.co/aPrBEkq) on our research goals is a key to our success.

 #### Respect

-We strive to make everyone feel safe and welcome, regardless of the physical, mental, emotional, or spiritual state.
+We agree to make everyone feel welcome, regardless of the physical, mental, emotional, or spiritual state.
 Specifically, we follow the [JHU Code of Conduct](https://studentaffairs.jhu.edu/policies/student-code/) at all times.

+#### Honesty and Safety

+We agree to speak with one another [honestly](http://www.toltecspirit.com/four-agreements/impeccable-word/), while at the same time maintaining [psychological safety](http://www.businessinsider.com/google-spent-years-studying-effective-teams-this-is-what-they-found-2018-1) (to [avoid crises](https://qz.com/1039957/the-ultimate-case-against-using-shame-as-a-management-tactic/?mc_cid=c51790d677&mc_eid=a41acedced)) for all team members at all times.

 #### Daily Presence

+We agree to be around the lab most working hours.
 Our experience dictates that in person communication and happenstance meetings dramatically increase our productivity.
 At the same time, many of us need some time to think or write in quiet, often in isolation.
 Therefore, we have found that a balance of the two is optimal for everyone (so far).
 The particular distribution of time alone vs. with the team is idiosyncratic per person.
 To respect the individual with the goals of the team we each agree to spend several business hours each day on campus unless JHU is closed or otherwise agreed upon.
 If you aren't going to be around  any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows.
 Your most valuable resource while on this team is the team itself.